terencereilly/studio-wellness-hub/README.md

 ## Design / Layout

-The Design is aiming to balance the mental wellness side while also fit on brand with the tech studio website.
+The design aimed to balance a mental-wellness vibe with the tech-studio brand identity so it feels credible, modern, and meaningful for the studio's employees, partners and clients.

 ### Desktop Screenshots